serogers/core_image/readme.markdown

 	image.save # oh no!
 	image.revert #=> reverts to the original image

+### File Types ###
+Core Image can open and save the following formats: jpeg, png, tiff, gif, pct, and bmp.
+It can also open pdfs and save them as one of the support image formats.

 ### Requirements ###
 Requires Mac OS X to run.